remix-run/react-router/README.md

 A complete routing library for React. https://rackt.github.io/react-router

-React Router keeps the URL in sync with nested UI.
+React Router keeps your UI in sync with the URL.
 It has a simple API with powerful features like lazy code loading, dynamic route matching, and location transition handling built right in.
 Make the URL your first thought, not an after-thought.